 Our training program provides an excellent opportunity for broad-based, comprehensive clinical and research experiences.
-During this fellowship, you see pediatric patients with a variety of common and unusual viral, bacterial, fungal, and protozoal and parasitic diseases.
-You gain experience diagnosing and managing children with infectious complications.
+During this fellowship, you will see pediatric patients with a variety of common and unusual viral, bacterial, fungal, and parasitic diseases.
+You will gain experience diagnosing and managing children with infectious complications.

-The specific learning venues provided to you during a fellowship at Mayo Clinic include but are not limited to:
+The specific learning venues provided to you during a fellowship at Mayo Clinic include:

 - Cystic fibrosis

 - Clinical immunology, microbiology, and pediatric pharmacy experiences

 - Rotation in infection prevention and control, antimicrobial stewardship, and public health practice

 Investigative and clinical skills acquired during the Pediatric Infectious Diseases Fellowship prepare and distinguish our fellows as highly competitive for research funding and outstanding in clinical competence.

 The fellowship includes a minimum of 12 months of clinical training and up to 24 months of clinical or laboratory-based research, with the opportunity to receive a postdoctoral certificate or a postdoctoral master's degree in clinical and translational science.

 Our fellows work directly with our staff physicians in a collegial atmosphere in beautiful Rochester, Minnesota.
 Southeastern Minnesota offers a safe and affordable quality of life on a competitive fellowship stipend.
 Our mission statement, "The needs of the patient come first," serves as a compass for all we do in Mayo Clinic Children's Center.